LidocaineQ/PIANOS/README.md

 In this project, we developed PIANOS using a pathway-based k-TSP algorithm combined with resampling and ensemble modeling methods.

-The model can robustly stratify colorectal cancer patients based on their risk of tumor recurrence.
+The model developed using the CIT cohort, offers prognostic risk stratification for individual colorectal cancer patients based on genetic sequencing data from any source.
+This model eliminates the constraints of pre-constructed cohorts and predefined cutoff values, providing a more flexible and precise approach to patient prognosis..

 ## Requirements